 We’ll be posting more FAQs in the coming weeks, but for now join our community at OncoPower and enjoy support for other members, advice from cancer physicians, mindfulness practice and more!

+Many patients cancer asks what is the best diet for cancer?
 As a helpful resource to our current and future OncoPower members, we are going to be assembling past ‘Frequently Asked Questions’ on nutrition and cancer and posting them occasionally on our blog.
 We hope these FAQ’s will serve as a reference point for anyone with similar questions and act as a spark for new conversations on related topics.
 Please feel free to consult our Registered Dietitians using our Ask-A-Doc service for any follow-up questions you may have, we are here to provide cancer support!

 Q: Does eating organic food help cancer treatment?

 A: Organic foods are raised with a very strict set of rules about pesticide use, land management, and other farming practices.
 There is very limited data to say that organic foods are any different or better from conventional foods.
 It is true that conventional foods do contain some pesticide residue, however this is monitored by the FDA and USDA to make sure it is within safety limits.
 Some research shows that organic foods have higher antioxidant content than conventional foods, however it has not been shown that the difference is significant to health.
 For cancer prevention and treatment, it is more important to eat a high amount and a wide variety of fruits and vegetables, than worrying about whether they are organic or not.

 Q: Should you stop eating meat during chemotherapy?